matter-labs/zksync/docs/setup-dev.md

 ```

 If you face an error `Could not find directory of OpenSSL installation`, then you should do the following.
 The
-instruction is targeted on debian-based Linux, but generally the steps are similar for all OS.
+instruction is targeted on debian-based Linux, but generally, the steps are similar for all OS.

 - Install `libssl-dev`: